Phases

 As a paid subscriber you receive two extra posts per month, both from my ✨ Digital Minimalism Diaries ✨, where I share my journey towards a low-tech life.
 You will also receive a 20% discount if you sign up to an annual subscription—so whether you’re a die-hard digital minimalist, interested in going analogue, or a fellow millennial sick of seeing their screen time creep up, this series is for you!
 Join me to start receiving the Diaries in your inbox.

 You’ve probably heard of skin cycling, but if you have ADHD like me then you’re probably well acquainted with ‘skill cycling’ (or ‘hobby/interest cycling’).
-Typically every few months I will find a new ‘thing’, and I will probably keep researching that thing and talking about that thing to my husband until the next thing comes along.
+Typically every few months I will find a new ‘thing’ and I will probably keep researching and talking about that thing until the next thing comes along.
 And so on and so on…

-I have a tendency towards interests that are somewhat unique or random, such as rare and vulnerable native dog breeds, the Romantic poets, and endangered species of British sheep.
-As a more recent example, I’ve been super into the idea of dog-sledding, a rather rare and unusual dog sport here in Australia, but an increasingly popular one.
-That led to an interest in Artic dog breeds, especially Siberian Huskies, which led me to nearly buying a trained sled dog… (I’m actually not joking!).
-Much to the gratefulness of my husband dog-sledding is off the cards for now, primarily due to lack of time and finances, as well as health constraints… but only for now 😁.
+I have a tendency towards interests that are somewhat unique or random, such as rare and vulnerable native dog breeds, the Romantic poets and endangered species of British sheep.
+As a more recent example, I’ve been super into the idea of dog-sledding, a rather rare and unusual dog sport here in Australia but an increasingly popular one.
+That led to an interest in Artic dog breeds, especially Siberian Huskies, which led to nearly buying a trained sled dog… (I’m not joking!).
+Much to the gratefulness of my husband, dog-sledding is off the cards for now, primarily due to lack of time and finances, as well as health constraints… but only for now 😁.

-From childhood until my mid-twenties I was really into horses, and even had two of my own for a short time.
-Dog breed phases I’ve had include Greyhounds, Whippets, and Miniature Dachshunds.
-At the moment I’m still in my Italian Greyhound era, thanks to the surreal cuteness of Tika the Iggy, although no doubt one day another new breed will come along and knock Tika off her pedestal.
+From childhood until my mid-twenties I was really into horses and even had two of my own for a short time.
+Dog breed phases I’ve had include Greyhounds, Whippets and Miniature Dachshunds.
+At the moment I’m still in my Italian Greyhound era, thanks to the surreal cuteness of Tika the Iggy, although no doubt one day another new breed will come along and knock poor Tika off her pedestal.
 (I do have a dog of my own so I know how much work goes into owning one!).
-Obviously I have a thing about dogs, but other specific phases I’ve had include Beatrix Potter, the Bronte’s, line-dancing and acoustic guitar, amoungst others.
+Other phases I've been through include Beatrix Potter, the Bronte’s, line-dancing and acoustic guitar, amoungst others.

-Recently I realized that I tend to cycle through my interests and hobbies, and rather quickly at that; some of my interests have lasted years, others only a few days or weeks.
-But even if my interest is more sustained, say over a few months or years, there inevitably comes a point when my interest wanes and I realize I’d rather be doing something else.
-I suspect that we all go through phases, but those of us with ADHD probably cycle through them faster than most.
+Recently I realized I tend to cycle through my interests and hobbies, rather quickly most of the time—some of my interests have lasted years, whereas others last only a few days or weeks.
+But even if an interest lasts a few months or years there inevitably comes a point when my interest wanes and I realize I’d rather be doing something else.
+I suspect we all go through phases, but those of us with ADHD probably cycle through them quicker than most.

 I saw something on Substack Notes the other day that was scarily accurate: (thanks to

-, ):I’m not into the things listed above, but it got me thinking about all the different I’ve cycled through in my life.
-At the moment I’m somewhat interested in bullet journaling, but I’m not going to go out and buy special supplies when I know that it’s probably a phase that will be over before it’s even really begun.
-Something I’ve noticed, when I flip back through my journals, is how often I mention the new things I’m interested in.
-It happens quite a lot, so knowing that I’m not likely to spend my hard-earned money on something I might not be into in a few weeks time.
+, ):I’m not into the things above, but it got me thinking about all the different phases I’ve cycled through in my life.
+At the moment I’m somewhat interested in bullet journaling, but I’m not going to go and buy special supplies when I know it’s probably just a phase that will be over soon.
+Something I’ve noticed, thanks to my daily journalling practice, is how often I mention new things I’m interested in.
+Looking back over past and current journals is revealing, because it helps me see that most of my phases don't last long.

-I’ve had some longer-term interests since I was a young child, and these I don’t expect to be things I lose interest in anytime soon.
-I’m happy to invest time and money in them because I know that my interest in them is sustained over the longer-term, so financial and time investment makes more sense.
-At the moment I’m training to be a counsellor because my interest in counselling isn’t just a phase; it’s stayed with me for a years and I know that counselling and psychotherapy has the potential to hold my interest for a lifetime; there’s so many interesting new things to learn!
+And even the ones that do, my interest tends to shift and change over time.
+I’ve had some interests (or phases) since I was a young child, and I don’t expect these to be things I lose interest in anytime soon.
+But it's still interesting to note that my interest in a particular thing does not stay static over an extended period of time—it ebbs and flows, dies down and comes back around again.
+At the moment I’m training to be a counsellor because my interest in counselling isn’t just a phase; it’s stayed with me for a few years and I know it has the potential to hold my interest for a lifetime—there’s so many interesting new things to learn!

-To quote the song Phases by the band Keane: phases truly are “the motion of our lives”.
-There’s nothing wrong with going through phases.
-If you have the time, money, and energy to go all-out every time you enter a new phase, do that if you want to.
-But most of us have to be more constrained, whether due to finances or health or simply—time constraints.
+As sung in the song Phases by the band Keane, phases truly are “the motion of our lives”.
+There’s nothing wrong with going through phases if you have the time, money, and energy to pursue them.
+But most of us have to be more constrained, whether due to finances, health or simply time constraints.
 That isn’t to say you shouldn’t follow your dreams or pursue your passions—but you do need to be realistic about the amount of time, energy, and money you have at your disposal.
-Even so, phases help us to grow and change; we wouldn’t be who we are without the phases we’ve been through.
+Even so, phases help us to grow and change into who we are becoming; we wouldn’t be who we are without the phases we’ve been through.

-I think the nice part about ‘skill cycling’ is that you can take whatever skills or knowledge you’ve learned from one phase onto the next, effectively creating a sort of ‘rolling CV’ of skills and interests that have all taught you something, even if you didn’t stick with them or weren’t interested in them for very long.
-Becoming aware and observant of your phases can also help you learn more about yourself; a fun exercise is to assess your previous interests and find common threads between them.
+I think the nice thing about ‘skill cycling’ is that you can take whatever skills or knowledge you’ve learned from one phase and take it onto the next, effectively creating a rolling CV of skills, knowledge, interests and experience that have all taught you something, even if you didn’t stick with them long-term.
+Becoming self-aware and observant of your phases can also help you learn more about yourself and know when a phase is likely to last or not.

-Also, you can think about the stories and narratives you tell yourself and what story typically turns out to be true (“scrapbooking/snowboarding/gourmet cooking will change my life!” when in reality you have little time or patience for it).
-You can learn from your observations, taking your newly-acquired skills and knowledge into the next phase.
+Also, think about the stories and narratives you tell yourself and what typically turns out to be true (for example: “scrapbooking/snowboarding/gourmet cooking will change my life!” when in reality you have little time or patience for it).
+You can learn from your observations and take your newly-acquired skills and knowledge into the next phase.
 To quote Keane again: “We salvage the parts we can, and work on a better plan… Dreaming of a better life, take what you can; just got to take what you can.”

-Fr those of us with ADHD, our phases are partly what makes us interesting; we’re curious human beings and I suspect that many of us are multi-passionate.
-Let’s have some appreciation for the phases we go through and the things that, though we may not stick to for life, nonetheless entertain, inform, and inspire us, even if momentarily or temporarily.
+Fr those of us with ADHD, our phases are partly what makes us interesting—we’re curious human beings with multi-passionate hearts and brains that don't do well boxed in in traditional society.
+Let’s appreciate the phases we go through and the things that, though we may not stick to for life, nonetheless entertain, inform, and inspire us, even if momentarily or temporarily.

 Because anyway, “It’s all just phases.”